 This course is intended for those who need a quick start to their learning curve.
 It is designed for recent university graduates, early-career professionals, earth scientists, and anyone who requires a high-level introduction to reservoir simulation.

 0.8 CEUs (Continuing Education Units) awarded for this 1-day course.

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

 For more details, please contact us at email@example.com.

-J. Robert Gochnour is the manager of Advanced Reservoir Simulation Development and Deployment for BP Exploration and Production Technology (EPT) in Houston, Texas.
+J. Robert Gochnour is the manager of advanced reservoir simulation development and deployment for BP Exploration and Production Technology (EPT) in Houston, Texas.
 He is responsible for the development and delivery of new reservoir simulation technology to BP reservoir engineers worldwide.
 Gochnour has mentored many BP reservoir and petroleum engineers and is extremely active in campus recruiting for specialist reservoir engineers.
-He earned his BS, MS, and PhD in petroleum and natural gas engineering from Pennsylvania State University.
-He has been a member of SPE since 1973 and has taught some 200 industry short courses as well as graduate petroleum engineering courses at the University of Pittsburgh, West Virginia University, and the University of Houston.
+Gochnour earned his bachelor’s, master’s, and doctorate degrees in petroleum and natural gas engineering from Pennsylvania State University.
+He has been a member of SPE since 1973 and has taught some 200 industry short courses as well as graduate petroleum engineering courses at the University of Pittsburgh, West Virginia University and the University of Houston.